MJ-NT/Glass-Darkly/README.md

 Among other features:

 - I altered the colour scheme, margins, padding, and text-alignment of multiple elements, which was important to establish the tone of the game.
-- I added a page-wrapper class (and added it to the `<main>` tag in layout.html) to apply a muted container wrapper around content.
+- I added a page-wrapper class (and added it to the `<main>` tag in layout.html) to apply a paler container wrapper around content (as the body has a dark theme).
 - I added borders to headings and altered the Bootstrap card class to apply borders as well.
 In the myself page, for example, they provide a cleaner layout.
 - I added pseudo-classes to buttons, the nav-bar links, and ‘about’ page hyperlinks to make the pages more dynamic and tonally consistent.
 - I added a fade-in class to the challenges to fade in content using the `@keyframes` rule.
-- I implemented a `.prelanding` class to create a smaller container box around the account, login and register forms that would change size dynamically with the content within.
+- I implemented a `prelanding` class to create a smaller container box around the account, login and register forms that would change size dynamically with the content within.
-- I implemented a `.lore-block` class to separate and emphasise the game-fiction blurb in the 'About' page.
+- I implemented a `lore-block` class to separate and emphasise the game-fiction blurb in the 'About' page.
-- I implemented a key-img class to create tonally-appropriate borders and hover effects for the images I added.
+- I implemented a `key-img` class to create tonally-appropriate borders for the images I added.
+I then implemented hover effects with `key-img:hover`.
+I also added the class `key-hover-text` for text that I wanted to appear below the images.
+Initially, I was getting hover effects when mousing over the parent container for the image, so I used the adjacent sibling combinator `+` in ```.key-img:hover + .key-hover-text {
+    opacity: 1;
+}``` to ensure the text was displayed only when hovering over the image itself.
-- I created a fixed footer using:
+- I created a fixed footer:
 .
+I added `display: flex` to the body, turning it into a flex container.
+Also `flex-column`, which changes the flex direction to be vertical, so the content and footer are stacked vertically.
+.
 Bootstrap’s `flex-grow-1` on the container class for `<main>` (which grows the container to take up all available space, pushing the footer down if there is not enough content to do so naturally).
 .
 Bootstrap’s `mt-auto` for the footer (which pushes the footer down to the bottom when the content is shorter than the screen height).
-.
-I added `display: flex` to the body, turning it into a flex container.
-Also `flex-column`, which changes the flex direction to be vertical, so the content and footer are stacked vertically.

 ### Images/